Baird's Manual of American College Fraternities: History

 While seeking a Greek organization as a merger partner for his small national fraternity of Alpha Sigma Chi (which later joined Beta Theta Pi) at Stevens Institute of Technology, William Raimond Baird conducted extensive research on fraternal organizations.
 He compiled and published his research as American College Fraternities: A Descriptive Analysis of the Society System in the Colleges of the United States, with a Detailed Account of Each Fraternity in 1879.

 Baird's publication coincided with a period of immense growth for fraternities in the United States.
 His book was in demand for libraries and fraternity chapters, the latter contacting Baird with updates to their entry.
 Baird published eight editions of the reference through 1915.
 With the sixth edition in 1905, the serial was renamed Baird's Manual of American College Fraternities.

 After Baird died in 1917, the National Interfraternity Conference held the rights to his manual which continued publishing with an erratic schedule and various editors and publishers.
 James T. Browne served as editor and publisher of the 9th edition in 1920 and the 10th edition in 1923.

 In the 1920s, the National Interfraternity Conference sold the serial to George Banta, publisher and editor-in-chief of Banta's Greek Exchange.
 Banta was a former president and secondary–founder of Phi Delta Theta.
 His George Banta Publishing Company (later George Banta Company, Inc.) of Menasha, Wisconsin released eight editions of Baird's Manual between 1927 and 1968.
-Banta hired Francis Wayland Shepardson, president of Beta Thea Pi, to edit three editions, the 11th edition in 1927, the 12th edition in 1930, and the 13th edition in 1935.
+Banta hired Francis Wayland Shepardson, president of Beta Theta Pi, to edit three editions, the 11th edition in 1927, the 12th edition in 1930, and the 13th edition in 1935.
 Banta died in March 1936, and his company's leadership fell to his widow and son.

 During the 1940s, Banta Publishing made the publication slimmer with fewer entries.
 Alvan E Duerr was the first editor of this new format with the 14th edition in 1940.
 Harold J. Bailey edited the 15th edition that was released in 1949.
 George Starr Lasher edited the 16th edition in 1957.
 John Robson edited Baird's Manual for its last two editions with George Banta Company, the 17th edition in 1963 and the 18th edition in 1968.

 In the 1970s, Banta transferred rights to the serial to the Baird's Manual Foundation.
 The foundation published the 19th edition in 1977 with Robson continuing as editor.
 Jack Anson of Phi Kappa Tau and Robert F. Marchesani Jr. of Phi Kappa Psi edited the 20th edition for the foundation.
 Released in 1991, it was the last edition.